vespa-engine/blog/_posts/2021-11-11-result-diversification-with-vespa.md

 language that describes how the query
 <em>matches</em> should be grouped, aggregated, and presented in results as <em>hits</em>.
 A grouping
-statement takes the list of all <em>matches</em> to a query as input and groups/aggregates it, possibly in multiple nested and parallel ways to produce the desired output.
+statement takes the list of all <em>matches</em> to a query as input and groups/aggregates it, possibly in multiple nested and parallel ways to produce the result output.

 The Vespa grouping list processing language runs over matches selected by the query formulation, supporting matches retrieved by traditional query filters, keywords, and nearest neighbor